 The Clean Water Rule: prior law

 The Clean Water Rule enacted by the Obama administration was polarizing and unpopular with many farmers.
 Under this rule, the WOTUS broadly described how water in private hands was regulated by the federal government.
-Many lake and woodsfarmers believed that the Clean Water Rule was too restrictive with regard to water on private land.
+Many farmers believed that the Clean Water Rule was too restrictive with regard to water on private land.
 The language even regulated standing water in cropland fields by defining them as "navigable."

 However, with the new NWPR, if you are a farmer with bodies of water on your property, you now have new federal guidance.